ITV Meridian: Post-launch

-Six months after the launch of Meridian Broadcasting, the new company joined up with HTV, Westcountry Television, Channel Television and S4C to form a joint advertising company operated by Meridian Broadcasting and HTV.
+Six months after the launch of Meridian Broadcasting, the new company joined up with HTV, Westcountry Television, Channel Television and S4C to form a joint advertising company operated by Meridian and HTV.

 Shortly after, MAI began to expand by buying Anglia Television, the ITV franchise for the east of England, in 1994.
 The following year, MAI became a major shareholder in the consortium that won the franchise for Channel 5.
 In 1996, MAI merged with United Newspapers (via an agreed takeover by United) to form United News & Media (UNM).
 The resulting company owned the Daily Express newspaper, Meridian Broadcasting, Anglia Television, and a large shareholding (through the Yorkshire Post) in Yorkshire Tyne Tees Television, the owners of Yorkshire Television and Tyne Tees Television.
-The stake in Yorkshire Tyne Tees Television was sold to Granada Television, allowing them to take control of the two franchises in 1997.
+The stake in Yorkshire Tyne Tees Television was sold to Granada Media, allowing them to take control of the two franchises in 1997.
 United News & Media later agreed to buy Scottish Television's 20% stake in HTV and on 28 June 1997, HTV was taken over fully by UNM for £370 million.

-In 1999, plans emerged of a merger between UNM and rival Carlton Television; however, these talks failed when it appeared that Meridian Broadcasting would have to be sold off as a condition of the deal.
-As a result, the television assets of UNM were sold to Granada; however, due to regulations stating that the company could not control that large an audience share, the broadcasting arm of HTV was sold to Carlton Television in exchange for the 20% stake that Central Independent Television held in Meridian Broadcasting.
+In 1999, plans emerged of a merger between UNM and rival Carlton Communications; however, these talks failed when it appeared that Meridian Broadcasting would have to be sold off as a condition of the deal.
+As a result, the television assets of UNM were sold to Granada; however, because of regulations stating that the company could not control that large an audience share, the broadcasting arm of HTV was sold to Carlton Television in exchange for the 20% stake that Central Independent Television held in Meridian Broadcasting.